 I finished my 200-hour training at Dragonfly Yoga in Livermore, CA with Suzanna Spring and Laurie Gallagher.
 I also knew that I wanted to teach expectant and new mamas, so I completed my prenatal and postnatal yoga training at Yoga Tree in San Francisco, CA with Jane Austin.

-I teach what I practice: vinyasa flow classes, prenatal yoga, yin yoga, and family yoga.
+I teach what I practice: vinyasa flow classes, prenatal yoga, restorative yoga, and family yoga.
 In some private sessions and group classes, I also teach students how to use soft yoga therapy massage balls.
 Additionally, I am an infant massage educator, which means I have the honor of teaching massage techniques to help parents connect with and soothe their babies.

 Off the mat, I hold a B.A. in Political Science and Religious Studies from UC Berkeley and a teaching certificate from UC Santa Barbara.
 I have taught ESL and writing, been a freelance editor, and managed a conflict resolution office.
 I now reside in Livermore with the best husband in the world, a hilarious 5 year-old, and more yoga mats than one person can possibly need.